 - 6. Replace the cover and connect the power cord.
-See "Replacing the cover and connecting the cables." - 7.
+See "Replacing the cover and connecting the cables" on page 28. - 7.
 Restart the computer, leave it on for approximately 10 seconds.
 Turn off the computer by holding the power switch for approximately 5 seconds.
 The computer will turn off. - 8.
-Repeat steps 2 through 4 on page 24.. - 9.
+Repeat steps 2 through 4 on page 27. - 9.
 Move the jumper back to the standard (pins 1 and 2). - 10.
 Replace the cover and connect the power cord.
-See "Replacing the cover and connecting the cables."
+See "Replacing the cover and connecting the cables" on page 28.